shivams/zim-zotero-plugin/README.md

 Press `<Control><Alt>-I` or go to Insert -> Citations.
 A dialog will open up, where you can enter your query to search for items in your Zotero collection.
 After pressing `GO`, all the matching items will be added into your zim wiki.

-Changing the default display style
+Changing the default link display format
 ------------------------

-In zim go to Edit -> Preferences -> Plugins -> Zotero Citations Under `Configure` you can choose the display style of Zotero links in zim:
+In zim go to Edit -> Preferences -> Plugins -> Zotero Citations Under `Configure` you can choose the display format of Zotero links in zim:

 - `betterbibtexkey`, e.g. *bloomAreIdeasGetting2017*
 - `easykey`, e.g. *bloom:2017are*